United Peninsula Lodge No. 24 A.F.A.M.

 Picture

 United Peninsula Lodge No. 24's Mt.
 Newton Masonic Library has now been fully & professionally catalogued and indexed.
-Books from this extraordinary collection (which many say rivals the archives of the Vatican) may be borrowed by members of the Lodge, with access during both regular meeting nights, as well as the Monday morning coffee meet & greet.
+Books from this extraordinary collection may be borrowed by members of the Lodge, with access during both regular meeting nights, as well as the Monday morning coffee meet & greet.
 Members borrowing books are reminded to complete the logbook in the library!

 Principal Users of the Mt.
 Newton Masonic Hall and the Appendant Youth Organizations of Freemasonry